Fruits · Stone FruitsPrunus persica var. nucipersica

 Health Benefits

-• The smooth, edible skin is a concentrated source of polyphenol antioxidants — including chlorogenic acid, catechins, and anthocyanins — that help neutralize free radicals and support cardiovascular health.
+• Rich in polyphenol antioxidants concentrated in the smooth edible skin — including chlorogenic acid, catechins, and anthocyanins — that help neutralize free radicals and have been associated in epidemiological studies with reduced risk of cardiovascular disease, certain cancers, and inflammatory conditions.

 When should I plant Nectarine?